 - Creme fraiche, sour cream, or Greek yogurt

-- Wash the potatoes and cut any larger potatoes in half.
-Mince the 2 garlic cloves.
-In a medium bowl, combine potatoes, garlic, ½ teaspoon kosher salt, and plenty of fresh ground black pepper.
+- Wash 1 pound potatoes and cut any larger potatoes in half.
+Mince 2 garlic cloves.
+In a medium bowl, combine potatoes, garlic, 2 tablespoons olive oil ,1/2 teaspoon kosher salt, and plenty of fresh ground black pepper.

 - Place the potatoes on a baking sheet lined with parchment paper (for easy cleanup).
 Roast for about 35 to 40 minutes, stirring frequently.